| As the second witness was leaving,

 the small balcony above the hall's main entrance, played a short

-fanfare.
-The guests fell silent and Lessien and two attendants
+fanfare, and the guests fell silent once more.
+Lessien and two

 "Please stand, my lady," she said softly.